A detailed guide for Ibiza Island

 Drawing a comparison with Las Vegas is frequent and logical since the concept of a small island, offering endless entertainment nights and exploding fun, is exactly as scandalous as building a Disneyland for adults in the middle of the Nevada desert.

-My party adrenaline starts raising high in line with the BPM of the sets aired on the Ibiza Global Radio, and as the saying goes – one piece and you re there!
+My party adrenaline starts raising high in line with the BPM of the sets aired on the Ibiza Global Radio – follow the rhytm and you’re there!

 How to get there?